apify/crawlee/README.md

 npm -g install apify-cli
 ```

-Create a boilerplate of you new web crawling project by running:
+Create a boilerplate of your new web crawling project by running:

 ```bash
 apify create my-hello-world